Magdoll/AAV/README.md

 $ export PATH=$HOME/anaCogentPy37/bin:$PATH
 ```

-Next, create a new conda environment called `AAV.env` and install these dependencies from the YAML configuration file:
+Next, use the YAML configuration file to create a new conda environment called `laava` and install dependencies:

 ```
-$ conda env create -f AAV.conda_env.yml
+$ conda env create -f laava.conda_env.yml
 ```

 Finally, once installation completes, activate the new environment:

 ```
-$ source activate AAV.env
+$ source activate laava
 ```

-At this point the prompt should change to `(AAV.env) $` and the executable AAV scripts should be available in your PATH.
+At this point the prompt should change to `(laava) $` and the executable scripts should be available in your PATH.

 ### Option 2: Docker

 The `Dockerfile` in this repo installs the scripts and all their dependencies into a Docker container image that you can then use to run the scripts.

-To build the container image with the name `aavqc` (you can use another name if you prefer):
+To build the container image with the name `laava` (you can use another name if you prefer):

 ```
-docker build -t aavqc:latest -f Dockerfile .
+docker build -t laava:latest -f Dockerfile .
 ```

 To run the container in the current working directory:

 ```
-docker run -v $(pwd):$(pwd) -w $(pwd) -it aavqc:latest bash
+docker run -v $(pwd):$(pwd) -w $(pwd) -it laava:latest bash
 ```

 This opens a Bash shell with the scripts in the PATH, and the original working directory mounted in place.